WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ### Instructions

+The new instructions and their validation rules are as follows.

 - `cont.new <typeidx>`
   - Create a new continuation from a given typed funcref.
   - `cont.new $ct : [(ref null? $ft)] -> [(ref $ct)]`